MRLocate/BankSimilarityScore/README.md

 # BankSimilarityScore
-Using similarity scores to objectively create peer groups based on FFIEC data.
+Using similarity scores to objectively create peer groups based on FFIEC call report data.